Lzywindy/-/Mixed-Learning-Notes/Grover算法学习.md

     return nIterations;
 }
 ```
-# Summary
+## 函数 IsSudokuSolutionValid

-Check if the colors/numbers found for each empty square are in the correct
-range (e.g. <9 for a 9x9 puzzle) and satisfy all edge/starting number constraints.
+Check if the colors/numbers found for each empty square are in the correct range (e.g. <9 for a 9x9 puzzle) and satisfy all edge/starting number constraints.

-# Input
+### Input

-## size
+- size

     The size of the puzzle.
 4 for 4x4 grid, 9 for 9x9 grid.

-## edges
+- edges

-The traditional edges passed to the graph coloring algorithm which,
-in our case, are empty puzzle squares.
+    The traditional edges passed to the graph coloring algorithm which, in our case, are empty puzzle squares.

-These edges define any "same row", "same column", "same sub-grid"
-relationships between empty cells.
+    These edges define any "same row", "same column", "same sub-grid" relationships between empty cells.

-Look at the README.md sample output to see examples of what this is
-for different sample puzzles.
-## startingNumberConstraints
+- startingNumberConstraints

-The constraints on the empty squares due to numbers already in the
-puzzle when we start.
-Look at the README.md sample output to see
+    The constraints on the empty squares due to numbers already in the puzzle when we start.

-examples of what this is for different sample puzzles.
-## colors
+- colors

     An Int array of numbers for each empty square i.e. the puzzle solution.

-# Output
+### Output

 A boolean value of true if the colors found satisfy all the solution requirements.

+### 代码

 ```javascript
 function IsSudokuSolutionValid (size : Int, edges : (Int, Int)[],
     startingNumberConstraints : (Int, Int)[], colors : Int[]) : Bool {